jhauberg/dledger/README.md

   $ 77
 ```

-Running `dledger` shows all dividends received, including forecasts for the next 12 months:
+Running a report shows all dividend income, including forecasts for the next 12 months:

 ```shell
 $ dledger report ~/.journal